mabelfan/modeling/README.md

-Study Meachine learning and do some modeling exercises.
+Mechine learning and some modeling practices.